dzufferey/scala-smtlib-interface/README.md

 libraryDependencies += "io.github.dzufferey" %% "scala-smtlib-interface" % "0.1-SNAPSHOT"
 ```

-The last line is requried if you want to use it in some other project.
+The last line is required if you want to use it in some other project.
 If you want to use it locally do not add the `resolvers` line but instead run `sbt publishLocal`.

 ## Alternatives

-The [scala-smtlib](https://github.com/regb/scala-smtlib) project is doing pretty much the same thing.
+* The [Scala SMT-LIB](https://github.com/regb/scala-smtlib) project is doing pretty much the same thing.
   It is more mature than this project and has support for more SMT-LIB commands/responses.
   However, we have a few life-simplifying features like typechecking formulas, automatically adding symbol declarations, (trying to) reconstruct models, timeouts, ...
+* [MQ-Scala-SMTLIB](https://bitbucket.org/franck44/mq-scala-smtlib) is a similar project that started from Scala SMT-LIB and then evolved into a new library.

-## TODO
+## ToDo

 * Better support for overloading (Int vs Real)
   Right now, the library complains when it see some Real (it should work though).

-* An (optional) internalizer (using WeakHashMaps) to reduce the memory consumption of large formula
+* An (optional) internalizer (using WeakHashMaps) to reduce the memory consumption when dealing with large formula